4nik3t/4nik3t.github.io/_drafts/checklist-for-your-laravel-migrations.md

 - [ ] Migrations should have both the up and down methods.
 - [ ] If you have added any new columns to the database make sure they are nullable or set a default value to them.
+- [ ] New columns before and after columns should be proper
 - [ ] Do not make any modification to the already executed migration files that would alter the database structure, you can make bug fixes thats okay.